SimonVerhoeven/archunit-demo/README.md

 * layered architecture
 * onion architecture
 * slicing
-* General coding roles (literally General such as no usage of Joda time, dependency rules, proxy rules)
+* General coding roles (literally General, such as no usage of Joda time, dependency rules, proxy rules)
 * using PLANTUML component diagram as rules

 #### Layer checks

-Thanks to `LayeredArchitecture` we can easily define our layers, and verify the way they are accessed.
+Thanks to `LayeredArchitecture,` we can easily define our layers and verify the way they are accessed.

 ````Java
 final var architectureRule = layeredArchitecture()